VegaDeftwing/opinionatedeng/chapters/3-hardware.md

 ![NICS](./imgs/openg/nics.jpg)

 Pictured here are three Network Interface cards or a NIC.
 The three on the left are for WiFi (though some of this form factor may include bluetooth as well) while the one on the right has an ethernet port for wired access.
-Most comptuer's will not have a seprate card for the wired inteface though, as most motherboard's have a wired network interface built in.
+Most computer's will not have a separate card for the wired interface though, as most motherboard's have a wired network interface built in.

 NICs also include the wireless chipset used for connecting to a cell tower and really any radio communication device in general.

-Older NICs include those used for Dial-Up connections and some obscure wireless methods that predate wifi.
+Older NICs include those used for Dial-Up connections and some obscure wireless methods that predate WiFi.

 ### Ethernet

+[TODO] rj45, ethernet over infiniband,

 ### WiFi

+[TODO]

-### High Bandwith
+### High Bandwidth

+[TODO], infiniband, DMA, 10GbE+, Multigig

+"Nothing is faster than a truck filled with drives quote"

 ### The Future

+[TODO]

 wifi6, 10gbe rj45 and beyond, cellular, sdr

 ### The Past

+[TODO]

 coax network, infrared, sneakernet

 ## Power Supply

+[TODO]

-power efficency, size, voltage stability
+power efficiency cuvers, 80+ 'metal' ratings, size, voltage stability, multi-rail, -12, 3.3, 5, 12,

 ## Cooling